“The future survival of humanity depends on the exploration and settlement of increasingly hostile environments on land, sea, and space.”

 At the age of 11, I distinctly remember having a vivid recurring dream about my being the commander of the first human colony on Mars.
 Years later, as an adult looking back on my entire life, I realized that that early dream actually instilled in me my personal "Why".
 My life's purpose.

-Virtually everything I have done in my life--academic, professional, personal, charitable--has been in pursuit of one objective: helping humanity survive and thrive through the exploration and sustainable settlement of extreme environments ... on Earth, in the oceans, and in space.
+Virtually everything I have done in my life--academic, professional, personal, charitable--has been in pursuit of one objective: helping humanity become a multi-planet species while improving life here on Earth.

 The global human population has grown to over 7 billion people